bethgelab/supersanity/vsc_repeat/README.md

 # VSC-Repeat

 This part of the repository is essentially a fork of the original Cambrian-S repository from here: https://github.com/cambrian-mllm/cambrian-s.
-The original README.md file (with some minimal modifications) is here: https://github.com/bethgelab/supersanity/blob/main/vsc_repeat/README_original.md.
+The original README.md file (with some minimal modifications) is [here](https://github.com/bethgelab/supersanity/blob/main/vsc_repeat/README_original.md).
 We describe the main set of steps required to reproduce the VSC-Repeat results here and defer other details to the original README and repository.

 ## Installation